rtcs-dev/blog/README.md

 This repository contains the source code for the [rtcs blog](https://rtcs.dev).

 It is built using Astro, Tailwind CSS, and MDX.
-The blog is deployed on AWS using SST.
+The blog is deployed on Cloudflare Workers.

 ## Directory Structure